SirSeim/Deeg/README.md

 int -> float -> string ~> List

 This hierarchy is what determines auto conversions.
 A type can be upconverted automatically if needed.
-If you want to convert down the tree, then you need to specify it with a type converter function like `int()` or 'float()'.
+If you want to convert down the tree, then you need to specify it with a type converter function like `int()` or `float()`.
 Some conversions may return optionals if conversion cannot be guaranteed

 ```